MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ---

-# Deploy hybrid app with on-prem data that scales cross-cloud
+# Deploy hybrid app with on-premises data that scales cross-cloud

 This solution guide shows you how to deploy a hybrid app that spans both Azure and Azure Stack Hub and uses a single on-premises data source.